 Cardiovascular Problems

-Studies found out that even low-dose exposure to BPA is linked to cardiovascular problems.
+Studies found that even low-dose exposure to BPA is linked to cardiovascular problems.
 Examples of these are coronary heart disease, heart attack, angina, and peripheral artery disease.

 Dental Issues